What affects moving costs in Exeter

 • Share details early → Provide floor level, lift notes, parking constraints and any access codes so crews bring the right van and team.

-EXETER’s neighbourhoods vary: terraces with permit zones, mixed-density estates and apartment blocks create different parking layouts and loading conditions.
+Exeter’s neighbourhoods vary: terraces with permit zones, mixed-density estates and apartment blocks create different parking layouts and loading conditions.
 Check local access rules before move day and plan for the specific street geometry and building style.